Best Cheap Health Insurance in New Jersey for 2026

 Bronze plans pay for about 60% of your medical care.

-Bronze plans are some of the cheapest options, but they also mean you have to pay more for your health care.
+Bronze plans are some of the cheapest options, with rates averaging $556 per month in New Jersey.
+These plans mean you have to pay more for your health care.
 That's because they usually have high deductibles, coinsurance and copays.

 If you don't go to the doctor often, a Bronze plan could be good.
 But you'll want to make sure you have the money to pay for higher medical costs if you need an expensive treatment.

-Catastrophic plans have the lowest level of coverage.
+Catastrophic plans have the lowest level of coverage and cost $324 per month for a 21-year-old on average.
 You can only buy a Catastrophic plan if you are under 30 or otherwise qualify for an exemption.

 These plans can be cheap, but you'll have to pay a large share of your medical bills if you are seriously ill or injured or need other medical care, so you should only use them as a last resort.
 You also can't lower your monthly rate through tax credits with Catastrophic plans.